 - Enumerate system access points and associated security elements

-- Reduce access points to only those necessary to accomplish the mission
+- Reduce access points to only those necessary to accomplish the mission (reduce the attack surface)

 Access to the Flaw

 The ability of a threat to gain access to a system, either physically or logically (e.g., over the network), is mitigated by the application of Tenet 2.

 - Make critical access points and associated security elements less accessible to adversary

 The ability of the threat to employ the knowledge and tools necessary to exploit the system to achieve the desired goal is reduced by the application of Tenet 3.